anni-hilation/Russian-Roulette-Discord-Bot/README.txt

     ⚠️ The bot cannot mute, kick or ban the server owner.

-When using /russian_roulette, you pick the "difficulty" Easy = loser gets muted for 5 mins
+When using /russian_roulette, you are required to pick the "difficulty" Easy = loser gets muted for 5 mins
 Medium = loser gets kicked
 Hard = loser gets banned